noschXL/small-games/README.md

-thats ournlitlle game we are new here
+thats our litlle game we are new here hafe fun :)